Human Indulgences - Yay or Nay for Cats & Dogs?

 While sugar is not toxic to dogs and cats, processed sugar is a cause of diarrhea, vomiting, and discomfort in some pets.
 Another important consideration for refined sugar is its habitual consumption.
 If pets are regularly consuming an inappropriate amount of sugar, it can cause chronic health issues such as weight gain, obesity, high blood sugar, diabetes, and heart disease.

-If you think your pet is suffering from the negative effects of refined sugar, reach out to your local veterinarian.
+Note: If you think your pet is suffering from the negative effects of refined sugar, reach out to your local veterinarian.

-This, however, does not mean that all sugar is bad!
+This, however, does not mean that all sugar is bad.
 Naturally-occurring sugar (i.e. fructose and sucrose) are found in fruits and vegetables, respectively.
 And some specific fruits and veggies are healthy treats for your canine or feline.

 C. Xylitol - Toxic for Dogs & Cats